tsujuifu/pytorch_vsum-ptr-gan/README.md

 <img src='imgs/result.png' width='60%' />

 ## Overview
-VSumPtrGAN is an implementation of
+VSumPtrGAN is an implementation of <br>
-"Attentive and Adversarial Learning for Video Summarization" Tsu-Jui Fu, Shao-Heng Tai, and Hwann-Tzong Chen in IEEE Winter Conference on Applications of Computer Vision (WACV) 2019
+"Attentive and Adversarial Learning for Video Summarization" <br>
+Tsu-Jui Fu, Shao-Heng Tai, and Hwann-Tzong Chen <br>
+in IEEE Winter Conference on Applications of Computer Vision (WACV) 2019

 <img src='imgs/overview.png' width='70%' />